himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 gpg2 --import key-filename.gpg
 ```

-After the key is imported, it will need to be edited to set the *trust level* to *ultimate*.
-Use the
+After the key is imported, its *trust level* will have to be set to *ultimate*.
+Use the command
-command `gpg2 --edit-key KEY-ID` to enter the edit prompt.
-From there, type `trust` and hit `ENTER`
+`gpg2 --edit-key KEY-ID` to enter the edit prompt.
+From there, type `trust` and hit `ENTER`.
+The
-to edit the key's trust.
-The various levels will be shown on screen.
-Enter and confirm `5`, to select
+various levels will be shown on screen.
+Enter and confirm `5`, to select 'Ultimate'.
+Lastly, use
-'Ultimate'.
-Lastly, use `quit` to leave the gpg key editor.
+`quit` to leave the gpg key editor.

 #### Pull Pass Repo

 With the keys configured, the last step is to pull down the password-store to the new machine.
 If using git, this can be done with `pass git
-clone`... although if I'm being honest, I usually just do a normal `git clone`, and then move
+clone`... but if I'm being honest, I usually just do a normal `git clone`, and then move
 the folder to `~/.password-store/`.
 If not using git, just copy the store's directory and files to
 the new machine.
 The important thing is that the store can be found at `~/.password-store` (by
-default, this of course can be changed during a `pass init`).
+default, this of course can be changed using `pass init`).

 ### Conclusion

 That's about it.
 As I previously stated, I've been loving pass for years, and I
 don't plan to be switching off of it any time soon.
 At this point, if there is
 something I want to improve with my password setup...
 I'm sure the community
-has already created a solution using  pass.
+has already figured out how to do it with pass!